-Y&G is dedicated to teens.
-For 70 years we have empowered teens to find their voice and develop the skills needed to fulfill their potential.
+Youth & Government is dedicated to teens.
+For over 70 years we have empowered teens to find their voice and develop the skills needed to fulfill their potential.

 The future success of our communities rests in the hands of the next generation.
 By nurturing innovation, fostering a sense of responsibility, and building leadership skills we ensure our future leaders will be active and engaged servant leaders.